navneetchauhan1988/AzureSentinel/Instructions/Lab 7 : Azure Sentinel Dashboards.md

 ![image](https://user-images.githubusercontent.com/33748560/89670794-66223780-d8ff-11ea-8812-8e2cd7f9c2b6.png)

-6. Open a text editor , like notepad and paste  the content
+6. Open a text editor , eg. notepad  ,  and paste  the content in text editor.

 7. Replace the following value with actual values

                       {Subscription_Id}
                       {Resource_Group}
                       {Workspace_Name}

+      (if required ask your instructor for assistance on above details.)

 8. Save the file with your_required_name.json